maxbundscherer/PiHomeScreen/README.md

 - Jokes (personalized chuck norris jokes & trump thinks jokes)
 - ISS Location Check (set alert on light bulb if iss is over your house)
 - Recurring report of your light bulb states to a csv-files
+- Video backgrounds (from pexels)
+- Random photo backgrounds (from pexels)

 ### Requirements